 Understanding what propels an accounting firm to the top tier requires a look at several key factors.
 It’s more than just crunching numbers—it’s about growth, adaptability, and a commitment to client success.
 Here’s how we break down the criteria for ranking the top 100 accounting firms:

-Revenue Growth and Market Share
+Measuring Success by Revenue and Market Share

 Strong revenue growth is a fundamental indicator of a firm’s health and success.
 We analyze both overall revenue and market share to understand a firm’s trajectory within the industry.
 While the overall growth of top accounting firms remains robust, we also consider the specific growth patterns within each firm’s niche.
 This allows for a more nuanced understanding of their performance.